caseyanderson/slices_wkshp/day_1.md

 9. Click on `Browse` and select the `Desktop` as the `Output Directory`
 10. Click on `Bounds` and select `Time Selection`
+11. In `Channels` select `Mono`
-11. Name your file, the `Render to File` window should look something like this
+12. Name your file, the `Render to File` window should look something like this

 ![](imgs/render_to_file_ready.png)